Introduction

 Conclusion

-Frequently Asked Questions (FAQs) about Aromatherapy for Stress Relief
+Frequently Asked Questions (FAQs) about Aromatherapy for stress relief and relaxation

 1. Can aromatherapy help with severe anxiety?